-The experts at Mulberry Park Silks can shed some light on the question of silk vs. satin.
+The experts at Mulberry Park Silks can shed some light on this very important question.
 We’ll also show you why you should never settle for anything less than 100 pure mulberry silk of the highest quality when buying a silk pillowcase or silk sheets.
-Let’s take a closer look at some of the essential differences between silk and satin:
+Let’s take a closer look at some of the essential differences between silk and satin.

 1. Silk is a natural fiber.